MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/mpintro.md

 # Multiplayer at PlayFab

-Multiplayer can be a great addition to many games.
-PlayFab provides several services focused on multiplayer scenarios:
+Multiplayer can be a great addition to many games and PlayFab provides several services focused on multiplayer scenarios:

 - **Leaderboards** - Rank players with resettable statistics and leaderboards
 - **Matchmaking** - Deploy custom matchmaking rules to group players quickly
 - **Servers** - Dynamically scale custom multiplayer servers in Azure |
 - **Parties** - Connect players with networking and accessible in-game chat |

 Leaderboards and Matchmaking are both production services offered in PlayFab Essentials, our core services package, without any additional cost.
-Servers is also a production service, but costs extra (see [Multiplayer Server billing](./servers/billing-for-thunderhead.md)).
+Servers is a production service, but costs extra (see [Multiplayer Server billing](./servers/billing-for-thunderhead.md)).

 Parties is a pre-production service still being shaped up.
 It is offered with very limited quota and for free.
-It will be a premium service when production support is enabled later this yeaer.
+It will be a premium service when production support is enabled later this year.

 |Service|Production Readiness|Billing|
 |--|--|--|